spapa013/microns-funconn-2025/README.md

 Intermediate results are stored in `funconnect/results` and should match the results in the `results` folder.

+## Reproduce methods

+Notebooks to demonstrate some of the methods used in the paper are in the `methods` folder.
+Currently available methods:
+- proximities - `compute_proximities.ipynb`

 ## Data Availability

 To access the datasets analyzed in this study, please see the [data availability](https://www.nature.com/articles/s41586-025-08840-3#data-availability) section of the manuscript.